 Temperature response is dramatically improved.
 The chemical and physical processes that underlay the oxygen measurement are very sensitive to temperature.
 Accurate characterization of the internal sensor temperatures that control these processes, especially when water temperature is changing rapidly, is a key accomplishment of this design.
 Not only does the SBE 43 sensor measure temperature in the right place: the temperature equilibration time of the entire sensor head has been reduced to a few seconds, so it tracks the changing water temperature much more faithfully.

-Hysteresis is largely eliminated in the upper ocean (1000 meters) due to improved temperature response of the sensor.
+Hysteresis is largely eliminated in the upper ocean (1000 meters) due to improved temperature response.
 Residual mismatch between up and down casts in this part of the ocean is due to sensor alignment, correctable in post-processing.
 At higher pressures, changes occur in gas-permeable Teflon membranes that affect their permeability characteristics.
 These changes have long time constants, depend on the sensor's time-pressure history, and result in hysteresis at depths greater than 1000 meters.
 These effects are predictable and are also correctable in post-processing.
 The resultant SBE 43 measurement resolves oxygen features more precisely, reducing the ambiguity about locking measured sensor values to bottle Winklers.